kiboschool/course-pm-and-design/src/lessons/guest-speakers.md

 ## Assignment

 This week, you should:
 - Complete any past-due assignments.
 Please ensure you have submitted your work in Gradescope and in Woolf.
-At this point in the course, you should have submitted:
+You should have submitted:
   - [Concept creation assignment](/assignment-concept-tests.html) due January 23
   - [Final project milestone 1: concept test report](/concept-testing.html) due February 6

-- Work on upcomign assignments
+- Work on upcoming assignments
   - [Design replication assignment](/assignment-design-replication.html) due February 13